abarton51/Info_Theory/README.md

 ## Math 4280

-In addition to my paper information thory for classification, I provide a directory of solutions and notes from a course in Information Theory.
+In addition to my paper information thory for classification, I provide a directory of solutions and notes from a course in Information Theory found at `./math4280`